 A lot of people have been asking us about the Split Queen Box Spring.
-One of the main questions that we don’t answer here though is where can someone purchase one.
+One of the main questions that we don’t answer here though is where can someone purchase one?
 You can purchase a Split Queen Box Spring solution here.

-- Is there such a thing as a split queen box spring or a split queen foundation?
 Yes, mattress manufacturers make split boxsprings and split foundations.

-- Do mattress retailers stock split box springs?
 Most mattress retailers will need to order one of these for you.
 They can take anywhere from a couple of days to a couple of weeks to special order.

-- What are the measurements of a split queen boxspring?
 Each half of the split queen boxspring or split foundation should measure 30 x 80 for a total width of 60 inches and a total length of 80 inches.

-- What is the cost of a split queen boxspring?
 This can vary between mattress retailers, but it is generally safe to say that $50.00 to $200.00 additional to the cost of a traditional 1-piece queen boxspring is reasonable.
 This can vary widely due to varied construction between brands.

-- Can I use a bed skirt or dust ruffle on a split queen boxsprings?
 Absolutely nothing has changed in width and length dimensions therefore you can continue to use your existing bedding.

-The purchase of a boxspring is something most people overlook.
-Today we are going to rundown these two different mattress support systems, but the fact is, even in the mattress business this is boring stuff so bare with us.
+The purchase of a box spring is something most people overlook.
+Today we are going to rundown these two different mattress support systems, but the fact is, even in the mattress business this is boring stuff so bear with us.
 A boxspring is boring.
 It just sits there like a foundation its other commonly called name and does 2 important jobs.
 Job one is to be a support system for the mattress.
 The second task is to elevate the mattress to a comfy height while simultaneously keeping it from falling through the steel bed frame.
-So what’s the big deal Split Box Spring vs Regular Box Spring?
+So what’s the big deal about Split Box Spring vs Regular Box Spring?
 Is there a difference?
 Actually, there is and there are a few things you will definitely want to consider before you buy one.